suit-wg/architecture/draft-ietf-suit-architecture.md

 Moreover, this architecture is not limited to managing firmware and software updates, but can also be applied to managing the delivery of arbitrary data, such as configuration information and keys.
-Unlike higher end devices, like laptops and desktop PCs, many IoT devices do not have user interfaces and support for unattended updates is, therefore, essential for the design of a practical solution.
+Unlike higher end devices, like laptops and desktop PCs, many IoT devices do not have user interfaces;
+and support for unattended updates is, therefore, essential for the design of a practical solution.
 Constrained IoT devices often use a software engineering model where a developer is responsible for creating